ninghaohello/ALAD/README.md

 (2) Run DSGD_CNMF_FindOutlier.m in MATLAB to detect anomalies
 (An example factorization result is in the ‘disney’ folder, in which you can evaluate directly by calling DSGD_CNMF_FindOutlier.m)

+The codes have been tested on Ubuntu and MacOS.

 ## Reference in BibTeX:
 @inproceedings{liu2017accelerated,
 title={Accelerated local anomaly detection via resolving attributed networks},